VetFamily: Gary Sinise Plays Winning Role in Veterans Advocacy

 And these transition efforts are not just creating homes, but job opportunities.
 In 2013, he joined the Get Skills to Work (GSTW) organization to announce his home state of Illinois as the first to join the coalition, and he remained a vocal supporter.
 Since then the coalition has brought together employers, industry leaders, educators, and the public sector to help 100,000 veterans get the skills necessary for careers in advanced manufacturing.

 "While playing Lieutenant Dan certainly helped me understand some of the challenges that returning veterans face, my concern for veterans predates 'Forrest Gump' by more than a decade," Sinise wrote in the Chicago Sun Times.
 He began supporting GSTW because its goals paralleled those of this own project: The Gary Sinise Foundation.

 The Gary Sinise Foundation has initiated numerous other veterans relief programs, arts outreach, and community partnerships.
 His mission is to "serve our Nation by honoring our defenders, veterans, first responders, their families, and those in need.
 We do this by creating and supporting unique programs designed to entertain, educate, inspire, strengthen, and build communities."
-As one of many moves to help, Sinise sent 358,763 school supply kits to war-torn areas through Operation International Children.
+As one of many moves to help, Sinise reached out internationally by sending 358,763 school supply kits to war-torn areas of Iraq through Operation International Children.